dle51/tag/documentation/genesis/user_guide/advanced_ik_notes.md

 gs.init(seed=0, precision='32', logging_level='debug')
 ```

 In this example, the guide passes a few parameters we haven't seen before to the [`genesis.init()`](https://github.com/Genesis-Embodied-AI/Genesis/blob/3d1d88cb9525f121b7e296674abbbba9c8c8c2c8/genesis/__init__.py#L49) method.
-Here, `seed` allows us to control the stochastic behavior of the `random`, `numpy`, and `torch` libraries. `taichi` only supports deterministic functions, so this setting doesn't affect it. `precision` defines the bit precision of `taichi`, `numpy`, and `torch`, where 32 bit is faster but less precise and 64 bit is the opposite.
+Here, `seed` allows us to control the stochastic behavior of the `random`, `numpy`, and `torch` libraries. `taichi` only supports deterministic functions, so this setting doesn't affect it.
+The `precision` argument defines the float precision of `taichi`, `numpy`, and `torch`, where 32 bit is faster but less precise and 64 bit is the opposite.
 Finally, `logging_level` defines which logs get printed to console.
+With the `debug` setting, we'll see some extra information about the scene during the execution of the script.

 From here, we define our scene and entities like usual.